jameyquinn/jameyquinn.github.io/README.md

 > #### *knowing where we are is fundamental to knowing where we're going.*

 #### Data informed
 I will ask you "how do we know?"
 If we don't know how we know something, that suggests that we don't actually know it.
-We will call out our assumptions that our knowledge is based on and leave the door open to changeing facts that disrupt our plans.
+We will call out our assumptions that our knowledge is based on and leave the door open to changing facts that disrupt our plans.

 #### Low Context Communication